Endogen/Telegram-Bauer-Bot/README.md

 restart - Restart the bot
 shutdown - Shutdown the bot
 tip - @<username> <amount>
-top - tip | rain
+board - tip | rain
 accept - Accept terms and create wallet withdraw - <address> <amount>
 ```

 ## Development
 I am actively developing this bot and will do so also in the near future.
 If you would like to help out with development, send a message via Telegram to [@endogen](https://t.me/endogen).
 If you experience any issues open an issue here at GitHub.

+### Plugins
+If you decide to write your own plugin, check out the [Plugin Page](https://github.com/Endogen/Telegram-Bauer-Bot/tree/master/bauer/plugins) to read up on how to create a plugin and know about available plugins.

 ## Disclaimer
 I use this bot personally and it should work fine but if not, I will NOT take any responsibility!
-Do NOT deposit huge amounts of coins into you bot wallet and be aware that the administrators that host the bot have access to the private key of any wallet that has been created with the bot.
+Do NOT deposit huge amounts of coins into your bot wallet and be aware that the administrators that host the bot have access to the private key of any wallet that has been created with the bot.